Ar-mane/component-maker/web/src/getting-started.md

-# Why Component Maker?

-Component Maker is a versatile VS Code extension designed to simplify the process of generating new component files using custom templates.
-Whether you're working with React, Vue, Angular, or any other framework, Component Maker streamlines your workflow, saving you time and effort in creating and maintaining components.

-With Component Maker, you can:
-- Generate components with a simple right-click, directly in the file editor or explorer.
-- Customize templates to match your project's requirements, allowing for flexibility in your file structure.
-- Boost productivity by accelerating the component creation process, ultimately leading to faster development cycles.

-If you're tired of manually creating components and want to supercharge your development workflow, Component Maker is the tool for you.
+# getting started
+## Component Maker: Elevate Your Development Workflow

+The Component Maker extension is designed to enhance the component creation process in Visual Studio Code, offering guidance on installation, initial setup, and template customization to fit individual workflows.
+It provides versatile support for various frameworks and languages, enabling developers to efficiently generate components across different stacks, thereby improving flexibility and productivity.

+### Key Features
+* Seamless Component Generation: Forget the tedious manual setup.
+Right-click in the file editor or explorer, select 📐Make Component, and watch as your component springs to life, ready for development.

+* Fully Customizable Templates: Your project, your rules.
+Component Maker allows you to craft and customize templates to fit the unique structure of your project.
+Inspired by the simplicity of plop, it provides a flexible foundation for your file architecture, enabling you to maintain consistency and speed up the development process.